-So we’ve been putting on events for a while at SaaStr.
 It started off by accident — we did a meet-up in 2013 as an experiment, with no content.
 And almost 400 folks came!
 Then we did a second meet-up in 2014 with a little content, and it went well.
 Then 2015 was the first SaaStr Annual, with ~1000 folks on site (more on that here).
-Fast foward to today, and we’re planning the 5th SaaStr Annual with over 12,000 attendees.
-It will be the largest non-vendor event in the world for business software, by far.
+Fast forward to today, and we’re planning the 7th SaaStr Annual for 10,000 attendees.
+It will be the largest non-vendor event in the world for business software, by far, and perhaps the one really Tier 1 B2B event this year.

 A look back at our first big (and back then, pretty non-diverse) event, SaaStr Annual 2015: